2010 Svenska Cupen final

 The 2010 Svenska Cupen final took place on 13 November 2010 at Söderstadion in Stockholm.
 The match was contested by Superettan side Hammarby IF and Allsvenskan side Helsingborgs IF.
-Hammarby, who never has won the cup, played their first final since 1983.
-Helsingborg's latest title was four years earlier in 2006, their third cup title of all time.
+Hammarby, who had never won the cup, appeared in the final for the first time since 1983.
+Helsingborg's most recent appearance had been four years earlier in 2006, when they won their third cup title.

 A late strike in the 80th minute by Rasmus Jönsson secured the cup title for Helsingborg and ended a very successful season for the Scanian team.
 A week before, they had also finished runners-up in Allsvenskan.